WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 **Finding:**

-The Oracle validator introduces an excessive number of variables derived from data structures such as datums, redeemers, and the script context.
+The Oracle Validator introduces an excessive number of variables derived from data structures such as datums, redeemers, and the script context.
 This can be avoided by using standard Haskell techniques.

 **Solution:**